spark0923/CPSC254Project/README.md

 Scott SangHyuk Park(scottpark44@csu.fullerton.edu) <br/>

-Randall Frye(rcfrye18@csu.fullerton.edu)- I believe I was the one who came up with the idea of a trivia game though I might be wrong there.
+Randall Frye(rcfrye18@csu.fullerton.edu)- I believe I was the one who came up with the idea of a quiz game though I might be wrong there.
 I helped designed how the quiz would play like.
 I also came up with almost all of the questions and answers.
 I had an original code that was the blueprint for the code of quiz game.
 The code was changed by Johnson to make it more convenient and less cluttered.
-I also worked on parts of the README file such as the how to play section and my part of the Members section. <br/>
+I also worked on parts of the README file such as the how to play section, my part of the Members section, and the Development Experience section. <br/>

 # Development Experience